fruit-bat/pico-zxspectrum/README.md

 Designs that only have a single GPIO pin available can have the audio mixed digitally:

 ![image](docs/Pico%201%20pin%20PWM%20audio%20filter%20mono.png)

+### I2S DAC Audio
+The emulation can drive a PCM5100A DAC for line out audio over I2S.
+It uses the RP_DAC_DATA, RP_DAC_BCLK and RP_DAC_LRCLK pin on the Pico.
+Currently, only tested on the Pimoroni Pico DV board.

 ### VGA Support
 So far, there are three supported VGA configurations, which can be found in the various build targets.